Trot (music): Contemporary political use of trot music

 An article published in the Chosun Ilbo in 2010 reported the government's use of trot music as a propaganda tool against North Korea.
 Over 184 songs from artists such as Na Hun-a, Jang Yoon-jeong and Park Hyun-bin, were broadcast through FM radio programs targeting North Korean soldiers.

-2020s: Resurgent
+2020s: Resurgence

 In recent years, trot, a genre traditionally associated with older generations in Korea, has experienced a significant resurgence, gaining widespread popularity among younger audiences and evolving within the broader music industry.
 The TV Chosun show Mr. Trot has played a key role in revitalizing trot and introducing it to younger audiences.
 Stars like Lim Young-woong, who surpassed 10 billion streams on Melon and won two grand prizes at the 2022 Melon Music Awards, have helped bring the genre into the mainstream.
 Major K-pop companies, like SM Entertainment, are now blending trot with K-pop, as seen in the debut of groups like Mytro, aiming to appeal to both domestic and international audiences.